hustcer/nushell.github.io/.ebook-pub/commands/reduce.md

 # reduce

-**version**: 0.93.0
+**version**: 0.100.1

 ## **usage**:

-Aggregate a list to a single value using an accumulator closure.
+Aggregate a list (starting from the left) to a single value using an accumulator closure.

 ## Signature